 When you create a process-based service, the connection will appear like it's not covered.
+For information about creating a service, see Create a Service [25].

 9. To accept the proposed rules, click Save and OK.

 The Policy Generator Successful message appears, which displays the number of new rules and services.
 The rules are added to a draft ruleset.